Can you find the coverage of the sale? Neither can the rest of us.

 An evening’s revelation

 Modern political campaigns are run like hurriedly incorporated companies.
 The American economy is littered with failed ones.
 Trump, I suspect, knew how to master such a genre.
 He was a bustout artist going back to Atlantic City days.
 He knew the political virtue of promising without consequence.
 Your bigotry was his policy.
 Anybody with a modicum of personal ethics wouldn’t be able to beat him.
 Most current politicians have a modicum, and just that much.
-It was game over because of one side’s inability to whore.
+It was game over because of one side’s inability to pander.
 Trump wasn’t Mussolini.
 He was Eva Peron.
 Love him or hate him, you’re going to see his show.I considered this proposition while listening to Margaret Hoover and Jennifer Palmieri speak at the Elsie Hillman Women in Politics lecture at Chatham University.
+Chatham is a small liberal arts college.
 My father once went there for some sort of union training seminar in the late 1950s, just after it had ceased to be the Pennsylvania College for Women.
 He brought home a sweatshirt which he wore with great sense of irony.
-I have waited more than 60 years to tell that story.
 My father also had a memory of one of the speakers’ great grandfather.
 When Herbert Hoover was seeking his second term in 1932, my father and a few friends went to the train station in Johnstown, Pennsylvania.
 The great man’s train pulled in and he went to the platform on the caboose and peered into an almost empty lot.
 In those days, when you despised a candidate, you simply stayed home.
-As I recall my father’s story, Hoover went ahead, gave his speech, and departed for an electoral concussion at the hands of Franklin Delano Roosevent.Thinking of that rout, I wondered at the resiliency of Donald Trump’s surreal second term and considered the mutual predictions made by the guests.
-They foresee a shellacking for Republicans in this year’s midterms.
-At that point, Article I of The Constitution will kick back in and Congress will reassert itself.
+Now, you try to ban them.
+As I recall my father’s story, President Hoover went ahead, gave his speech, and departed for an electoral concussion at the mighty hands of Franklin Delano Roosevelt.Thinking of that rout, I wondered at the resiliency of Donald Trump’s surreal second term and considered the mutual predictions made by the guests at Chatham.
+Hoover and Palmieri foresee a shellacking for Republicans in this year’s midterms.
+At that point, Article I of The Constitution will rise from its slumbers and Congress will reassert itself.
 True, the Republicans of the 119th Congress have been sidekick-level subservient to Trump.
 It would be hard to replicate their toadying under the Democrats, but the Democrats have to get there and the party’s capacity for self-harm was sitting in evidence.
 Jennifer Palmieri was communications director for, among other things, Hillary Clinton’s 2016 presidential campaign.
 Never had stupidity and smug self-satisfaction found a better home than in that campaign.
 So here they were: the great granddaughter of a good man tossed on history’s trash heap, and the advisor to an equally good woman who jumped onto it.
 It would be unfair to expect too many surprises from Palmieri’s remarks.
-She is the James Schlesinger of the current Democrats: summoned to serve in administrations and campaigns to absolutely no one’s surprise.'There is no way of knowing
+She is the James Schlesinger of the current Democrats: summoned to serve in administrations and campaigns.
+She is standard-issue Democratic politics.'There is no way of knowing

 what he is doing